 Airport Road District

-Note that these new procedures apply only to tourist visas and should not, under any circumstances, be used for business travel to Libya.
+Under no circumstance should a traveler use a tourist visa for business travel to Libya.
 Using a tourist visa to travel to Libya for business purposes contravenes Libyan law, and places the traveler at risk of arrest.

 Business Visas: U.S. citizens traveling to Libya on business visas require an invitation from/sponsorship by a company operating in Libya.
 U.S. citizens who apply for Libyan business visas often experience significant delays, regularly waiting several weeks or months for their visas.
 All visas are vetted and approved by Libyan immigration departments in Tripoli and are only issued by the appropriate Libyan Embassy upon receipt of that approval.
 There may be an additional wait for actual visa issuance once approval has been received by the Embassy.

 The U.S. Embassy in Tripoli cannot provide assistance to U.S. citizens seeking Libyan visas.